-The funds invest primarily in underlying funds.
-Therefore, each fund's investment performance is directly related to the investment performance of the underlying funds.
+The fund invests primarily in underlying funds.
+Therefore, the fund's investment performance is directly related to the investment performance of the underlying funds.
 Information regarding the underlying funds is available in the applicable underlying fund's prospectus and SAI.
 This prospectus is not an offer for any of the underlying funds.
 For copies of the prospectuses of the John Hancock underlying funds, which contain this and other information, visit our website at jhinvestments.com.

-As of September 30, 2024, the funds allocated assets to the underlying funds stated below.
+As of the date of this prospectus, the fund expects to allocate assets to some or all of the underlying funds stated below.

-Lifestyle Blend Aggressive Portfolio
+2070 Lifetime Blend Portfolio